artalfred/API-JSON_Exam_Practical_Exam/README.md

 # API-JSON_Exam_Practical_Exam
-I given a task to Build a simple list app that displays the cryptocurrency rates.
+I was given a task to Build a simple list app that displays the cryptocurrency rates.
 The front end must be based on HTML, CSS, and Javascript.

 REQUIREMENTS
 1. Lazy-load the data as the user scrolls down.